MagicDealers/MDCustomNotificationsManager/README.md

 **Readme** with a now typical gif animation showing what and how the library does what it does, and some fancy dissertation of the appropriated ways of using it *coming soon*.
 Stay tunned.

-[@thecafremo](https://twitter.com/thecafremo) (Through which you can contact me, but, you now, I don't tweet much.
+[@thecafremo](https://twitter.com/thecafremo) (Through which you can contact me, but, you know, I don't tweet much.
 At all, to be honest).

 <!-- **MDCustomNotificationsManager** displays it's a simple a configurable way of displaying messages in a notification-way.